 In order to further confirm the exfoliation degree of graphene, we performed AFM analysis.
-Fig. 4 reports AFM images of LIPO-G and the corresponding cross-sectional view of samples along the cross line.
+Figure 4 reports AFM images of LIPO-G and the corresponding samples cross section along the cross line.
 The samples, prepared by drop-casting a dilute LIPO-G solution onto a silicon wafer, were then dried under vacuum and washed with methanol to get rid of excess liposomes and phospholipids.
-The cross-sectional AFM view showed that the minimum height of the liposome coated sample is ca. 3-4 nm.
-Since: (i) the sample is formed of graphene covered with variable amounts of phospholipids and is therefore a difficult sample to be analyzed by AFM due to the dependence of the AFM measurements on the roughness and cleanness of the surface, 68 (ii) the thickness of a phospholipid bilayer is around 0.4 nm,69 (iii) stabilizers cannot touch the surface of graphene directly, 68,70 and a gap exists between phospholipids and graphene, and (iv) AFM measurements depend strongly on the substrate used for graphene deposition and are distorted by the variability of substrates, ^{68,71,72} these data supported the formation of fewlayer graphene, likely with not more than 2-3 layers.
+The cross section AFM view showed that the minimum height of the liposome coated sample is ca. 3-4 nm.
+By considering that (i) the sample is formed of graphene covered with variable amounts of phospholipids and is therefore a difficult sample to be analyzed by AFM due to the dependence of the AFM measurements on the roughness and cleanness of the surface,68 (ii) the thickness of a phospholipid bilayer is around 0.4 nm,69 (iii) stabilizers cannot touch the surface of graphene directly^{68,70} and a gap exists between phospholipids and graphene, and (iv) AFM measurements depends strongly on the substrate used for graphene deposition and are distorted by the variability of substrates, 68,71,72 these data supported the formation of a few-layer graphene, likely not more than 2-3 layers.

-Fig. 5 presents typical TEM images of the analyzed sample.
-The results showed that vesicles belong to the class of LUVs with a mean diameter of about 150-180 nm for empty liposomes (Fig. 5A) and 240-280 nm for LIPO-G (Fig. 5B-D).
+Figure 5 reports typical TEM images of the analyzed sample.
+The results showed that vesicles belong to the class of LUVs with a mean diameter of about 150-180 nm for empty liposomes (Figure 5A) and 240-280 nm for LIPO-G (Figure 5B-5D).
 While LIPO-G LUVs were easily observed without the use of vesicle staining, empty LUVs were difficult to focalize and visualize on the TEM grid.
-The loading of graphene did not significantly alter LUV morphology and, during the experiments, LIPO-G LUVs appeared to be able to stand the electron beam for longer time with respect to empty liposomes.
-Fig. 5B-D clearly evidence the presence of graphene sheets inside the liposomes although, due to the need to eliminate the solvent, the real disposition of graphene
+The loading of graphene did not significantly alter